JayStecki/OpenStreetMapAPIdoc/PROJECT_devScenario.md

 [Tags by OSM docs](https://wiki.openstreetmap.org/wiki/Tags)

 > Every element and [changeset](#changesets-attribute) may have any number of tags.
-A tag is a Key-Value pair of Unicode strings of up to 255 full unicode characters (not bytes) each.
+A tag is a Key-Value pair of Unicode strings of up to 255 full Unicode characters (not bytes) each.